guide / unsure sep event

 Unsure whether you have a Special Enrollment Period

-A no-contact playbook for identifying the coverage event before relying on an enrollment window.
+A self-guided playbook for identifying the coverage event before relying on an enrollment window.

 HealthPlansGuide is independent and is not a government website.
 This page is for education and planning; verify deadlines and eligibility through official sources or licensed help.